-We estimate that we will receive net proceeds from the sale of the notes offered hereby of approximately \$397,600,000, before deducting our estimated offering expenses of \$600,000.
+We will receive net proceeds from the sale of the notes offered hereby of \$396,788,000, before deducting our estimated offering expenses of \$700,000.
 We intend to use the net proceeds to reduce the level of our commercial paper outstanding.
 As of December 31, 2000, we had an aggregate of \$833,850,000 in commercial paper outstanding.
 We have historically used commercial paper and debt securities, together with internally generated cash, to finance acquisitions, and intend to continue our program of seeking to acquire selected businesses.
 Certain of the underwriters in this offering are dealers under our commercial paper program, and may receive proceeds from this offering.
 See "Underwriting."